Tip 1: Set up a service-level agreement on lead routing with sales

 Distribute leads based on sales skill

 Use lead grading to rank what level of expertise leads need based on the need.
 More general inquiries can go to inside sales reps first.
 Do not frustrate field salespeople by sending them people who don’t want to talk to them.
-Make sure you sort your leads based on anticipated needs or interest then route them as soon as possible.
+Make sure you sort your leads based on anticipated needs or interests then route them as soon as possible.

 Send leads to reps by product or industry expertise